What It Should Cost: $5,000 – $40,000

-When you choose a full service agency, you’re working with one team who can handle all your projects.
-From a practical point of view, this means that every project you take on with that same group of creatives has a head start – they’ll already be familiar with your brand, your goals, your likes and dislikes.
+When you choose a full-service agency, you’re working with one team that can handle all your projects.
+From a practical point of view, this means that every project you take on with that same group of creatives has a head start – they’ll already be familiar with your brand, your goals, your likes, and your dislikes.

 Choosing a full-service agency also means that you have a group of professionals with a wide skill-set working on your projects.
 The makeup of account teams varies from agency to agency, but on a logo project you can expect to have — at a minimum — the following people working on your logo: